atc-project/atc-react/docs/index.md

 ### Response Action

-is a description of a specific atomic procedure/task that has to be executed during the Incident Response.
+Response Action is a description of a specific atomic procedure/task that has to be executed during the Incident Response.
 It is an initial entity that is used to construct Response Playbooks.

 Each Response Action mapped to a specific [Response Stage](responsestages.md).
 The first digit of the Response Action ID reflects a Stage it belongs to: